basshelal/AnimationVectorizer/notes.md

 * Figure out a decent way to quantitatively measure results (quality and compression)

+### Region Detection

+How do we differentiate between fills (single color areas or polygons) and gradients (function based shifting color polygons)??

 ### Animated SVG

 Since cartoons and most frame based media may have a lot of frames in succession using the same parts, we can take